copila/Copila-Personal-Website/README.md

 # copila.github.io
-My Personal Website
+Claire's Personal Website.

+Hello!
+Welcome to this repo.
 This is a personal website that I created as a school project some years back.
-It is meant to demonstrate that I am technical since I built the website myself.
+It is meant to demonstrate that I am technical as I built the page and the interactions myself.